 unendlich sanft in seinen Händen hält.

 I encourage you to study German language.
 Nothing ever replaces the original.
 I translated this poem into Latvian many years ago, approximately in 1985.
 Since most people have no idea what Latvian language is like, I won’t insert it here.
-However, I’m attaching a quick rendering of Rainer Maria Rilke’s poem “Herbst” into English done by me.
-It’s my interpretation and how I experience this particular poem which resonates with me at this moment.
+However, I’m attaching a quick rendering of Rainer Maria Rilke’s poem “Herbst” into English by me:

 The leaves are falling as if from the distance,